AlexUdekwu/FirstprojectSql/README.md

   VARCHAR were shortened to meet the needs of table column with characters and values far above that were reformatted or removed.
 Remove leading spaces in product names using trim.

-  A lot of the product names and categories were cleaned up.

   Verified there are no locations with cities without countries in all_sessions table.
 Fixed fullvisitorid with country and city, filled in NULL information if there are missing cities or there are two countries per single id.

   Found some cities which have more than one distinct country, and corrected this in cases where this wasn't true.
 Sentimentscore was converted to a scale betwen 0 and 100.

-   Duplicate rows are removed from analytics when transferring to new_analytics.
-Instead of millions of rows there are now over 200000.

 ## Challenges